What are your impediments?

 But what if someone told you that your speech was impossible to understand because you spoke too low and constantly looked down while wiping the sweat off your face?
 Or what if your spouse or child told you that last week when they were feeling emotionally vulnerable and needed support, you brushed it off and moved on with your life?

 Well, take a breath.
-Understand that the way you appear to others might be different from how you think you are, and also from how you really are.
+Understand that the way you appear to others might be different from how you think you are and how you really are.
 And this is where trust comes into play.
 A person who gives you feedback must be already in your trusted circle.

 A personal psychiatrist is in your trusted circle.
-Your best friend, your parents, or your spouse—they all should be in your trusted circle, except for some very specific reasons.
+Your best friend, your parents, or your spouse—they all should be in your trusted circle, except for some particular reasons.

-You see, these people, who have lived with you and have known you for the longest time, have a different perspective that you lack.
+These people, who have lived with you and have known you for the longest time, have a different perspective that you lack.
 Be open-minded enough and let them speak.
-Although they are in your trusted circle, take their advice at face value, but also analyze it yourself because the context in which they provide feedback matters.
+Although they are in your trusted circle, take their advice at face value and analyze it yourself because the context in which they provide feedback matters.

 Also, consider the context of the relationship.
 For example, if you haven't spoken with your brother in ten years because you had a nasty fight, asking him for feedback might not result in useful information.
 So context is critical.